 The Contractor shall submit water quality samples to a Canadian Association for Laboratory Accreditation (CALA) accredited laboratory for chemical analyses as specified by the PTTW.
 The laboratory shall be instructed to submit copies of analytical test results directly to the Consultant in addition to all other parties to whom the analytical results are to be submitted.

-The Contractor shall protect and monitor all pre-existing monitoring wells adjacent to the construction alignment, in addition to private wells as specified by the PTTW or otherwise identified by the Consultant.
+The Contractor shall protect and monitor all pre-existing monitoring wells adjacent to the construction alignment, in addition to private wells as specified by the EASR or otherwise identified by the Consultant.

 The Region may withhold a portion of payment until monitoring data has been reviewed and approved by the Consultant and the Region.